aspirin (rectal) (cont.)

 This medication can cause you to have unusual results with certain medical tests.
 Tell any doctor who treats you that you are using rectal aspirin.

-If you need to have any type of surgery, tell the surgeon ahead of time that you are using rectal aspirin.
+If you need surgery, tell the surgeon ahead of time that you are using rectal aspirin.
 You may need to stop using the medicine for a short time.

 Store the rectal suppositories at cool room temperature away from moisture and heat.
 Do not refrigerate or freeze them.